stenbror/ActiveOberon/README.md

 ### Additional reserved keyword for built-in procedures and types

-These can not be used for variable names etc. Just for the intended use as types and procedures provided by the syste.
+These can not be used for variable names etc. Just for the intended use as types and procedures provided by the system.

 <TABLE>
   <TR> <TD> ABS </TD> <TD> ADDRESS </TD> <TD> ADDRESSOF </TD> <TD> ALL </TD> <TD> ANY </TD> <TD> ASH </TD> <TD> ASSERT </TD> <TD> BOOLEAN </TD> </TR>